CorrelAid/pystatis/README.md

 A few ideas we should implement in the maybe-near future:

 - Mechanism to download data that is newer than the cached version.
 Right now, once data is cached, it is always retrieved from cache no matter if there is a newer version online.
 However, this could be quite challenging as the GENESIS API is really bad in providing a good and consistent field for the last update datetime.
-- Improve Table and Cube metadata so the user can look up the variables contained in the dataset and for each variable the values that this variable can have.
+- Improve Table metadata so the user can look up the variables contained in the dataset and for each variable the values that this variable can have.
 - Understand and support time series.

 ## How to contribute?